CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING-CMAKE.md

    -DLANGUAGES="cs;de;el;es_AR;es_ES"
    ```

    Note that language files are only compiled automatically when building the `RELEASE` build type.
-For other build types, you need to add the `translations_compile` target to the `make` command, for example `make all translations_compile`.
+For other build types, you need to add the `translations_compile` target to the `make` command: for example `make all translations_compile`.

-   Special note for MinGW: due to a [libintl bug](https://savannah.gnu.org/bugs/index.php?58006), using English without a `.mo` file would cause significant slow down on MinGW targets.
-In such case you can compile a `.mo` file for English by adding `en` to `-DLANGUAGES`.
+   Special note for MinGW: Due to a [libintl bug](https://savannah.gnu.org/bugs/index.php?58006), using English without a `.mo` file causes significant slowdown on MinGW targets.
+In such cases, you can compile a `.mo` file for English by adding `en` to `-DLANGUAGES`.
 If `-DLANGUAGES` is not specified, it also compiles a `.mo` file for English in addition to other languages.
  * `DYNAMIC_LINKING=<boolean>`: Use dynamic linking.
 Or use static to remove MinGW dependency instead.
  * `GIT_BINARY=<str>` Override the default Git binary name or path.